in-toto/scai-demos/go/README.md

 ## Usage

-scai-gen can be used to generate JSON encoded in-toto [Resource Descriptor]s, SCAI [Attribute Assertions], and SCAI [Attribute Reports].
+scai-gen can be used to generate JSON encoded in-toto [Resource Descriptors], SCAI [Attribute Assertions], and SCAI [Attribute Reports].